danjacobellis/walloc/README.md

 # Wavelet Learned Lossy Compression (WaLLoC)

 WaLLoC sandwiches a convolutional autoencoder between time-frequency analysis and synthesis transforms using CDF 9/7 wavelet filters.
 The time-frequency transform increases the number of signal channels, but reduces the temporal or spatial resolution, resulting in lower GPU memory consumption and higher throughput.
 WaLLoC's training procedure is highly simplified compared to other $\beta$-VAEs, VQ-VAEs, and neural codecs, but still offers significant dimensionality reduction and compression.
 This makes it suitable for dataset storage and compressed-domain learning.
-It currently supports 2D signals (e.g. grayscale, RGB, or hyperspectral images).
-Support for 1D and 3D signals is in progress.
+It currently supports 1D and 2D signals (e.g. mono, stereo, or multi-channel audio, grayscale, RGB, or hyperspectral images).

 ## Installation